 “Moreover, angina is usually associated with other presenting symptoms like arm discomfort, lightheadedness, nausea or diaphoresis (excessive sweat).
 Angina is relieved by nitroglycerin.”

-By definition, exercise induced asthma would occur only during some kind of physical exertion, and it is quickly relieved by using an inhaler.
+By definition, exercise induced asthma would occur only during some kind of physical exertion such as a cardio machine workout, aerobics class or strength training, and it is quickly relieved by using an inhaler.